Salicylic acid is my favorite ingredient in skincare products.

 I swear by these two and, so far, they are the best salicylic acid products I’ve found.

-However, they are a little bit different from each other, and since I mentioned this in a Facebook group, a lot of people wanted to know the difference between them and how they would know which one is the right one for their concern.
+However, they are a little bit different from each other, and since I mentioned this in a Facebook group, many people wanted to know the difference between them and how they would know which one is the right one for their concern.

-Having used both, I decided to write an article where I will explain a little bit about the two products and the different skin concerns they are intended to help as well as compare their performance.
+Having used both, I decided to write an article where I will explain a little bit about the two products and the different skin concerns they are intended to help and compare their performance.

-Here is my Paula’s Choice CLEAR vs. PERFECTING 2% BHA comparison, but first, let’s have a little reminder:
+This is my Paula’s Choice CLEAR vs. PERFECTING 2% BHA comparison review.

 What Does Salicylic Acid Do To The Skin?